Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-campaign-standard/README.md

 #### pKey

 A unique, auto-generated identifier for a mobile app configured in Adobe Campaign Standard.
-After you've configured this extension in Launch, you will need to configure your Launch mobile property in Adobe Campaign Standard.
+After you configured this extension in Launch, configure your Launch mobile property in Adobe Campaign Standard.
 When the configuration in Campaign is successful, pKey will be automatically generated, per Campaign Standard instance, and configured in Launch Campaign extension for successful validation.

 #### MCIAS Region

-Select an MCIAS region based on where your customer is located or enter a custom endpoint.
+Select an MCIAS region based on your customer's location or enter a custom endpoint.
 The SDK retrieves all in-app messaging rules and definition payloads from this endpoint.

 {% hint style="warning" %}